How Do You Get Meningitis?

 • Viral Meningitis:

-• Tend to be milder and often resolve on their own in healthy immune systems.
+• This viral infection tends to be milder and often resolves on its own in healthy immune systems.

-• More than 10,000 cases are reported annually, but it’s estimated that the actual number may be closer to 75,000 when factoring in cases that can’t be confirmed and instances that resolve on their own without treatment.
+• More than 10,000 cases are reported annually, but it is estimated that the actual number may be closer to 75,000 when factoring in cases that can’t be confirmed and instances that resolve on their own without treatment.

 • Spread from person to person.

-• Vaccines are available to prevent some kinds of viral meningitis.
+• Vaccines are available to prevent some forms of viral meningitis.

 • Fungal Meningitis:

-• The mortality rate can vary between 5-40 percent depending on the type of fungus involved and the underlying health of the infected individual.
+• The mortality rate can vary between 5 and 40 percent, depending on the type of fungus involved and the underlying health of the infected individual.

 • A deadly outbreak made national news in 2012 when it was discovered that contaminated steroid injections made at a compounding center in Massachusetts were responsible for 753 fungal meningitis cases, resulting in 64 deaths across 20 states.